insigtart/bookstore/README.md

      - c.2: docker-compose up

+3. Stop
+     - c.1: CTRL+C (stop all up containers)
+     - c.2: docker-compose down -v

 # About

-Currently the application is composed of 3 services:
+Currently the application is composed of 4 services:

 1. Web Server: django
 2. In-memory-db: redis
 3. Async. task: celery
-4. Recommendation: to connect postgresql bd as another service
+4. Database: postgresql

 From now on everyone will have to work this way.